-Cheques are signed by authorised signatories selected from the cluster finance headteacher and senior members of staff from either the cluster fund-holding school, or schools within the cluster, or both, as agreed by the cluster governors' committee.
-It is not good practice for members of the cluster governors' committee to be signatories, and the cluster's Finance Officer must not be an authorising signatory.
+Cheques are signed by authorised signatories selected from the cluster finance headteacher and senior members of staff from either the cluster fund-holding school, or schools within the cluster, or both, as agreed by the Cluster Steering Group.
+It is not good practice for members of the Cluster Steering Group to be signatories, and the cluster's Finance Officer must not be an authorising signatory.